 Salam Yaqoob Yousif in his small farm.
-The farm, abandoned with the arrival of Daesh, was reactivated (with the support of AVSI NGO) after the liberation of Qaraqosh thanks to international aids.
+The farm, abandoned with the arrival of Daesh, was reactivated after the liberation of Qaraqosh thanks to international aids.
 Photo by Giuseppe Fanizza

 Najib, former teacher, fought from 1980 to 1983 and lost his right arm in the war between Iran and Iraq.
-He is one of the recipients of a contribution of 25 sheep, 25 calves, 12.5 tons of feed and veterinary services for one year, in the framework of an agricultural revitalization project from AVSI NGO.
+He is one of the recipients of a contribution of 25 sheep, 25 calves, 12.5 tons of feed and veterinary services for one year, in the framework of an international agricultural revitalization program.

-Veterinarian Jolar Kaka from AVSI NGO performs a medical examination on calves at a farm re-started after the lineratiojn of Qaraqosh, along with Khaer Hays Kathm, a Muslim of the Kaka’i minority, who lives and works at the farm, which is owned by a local Christian entrepreneur.
+Veterinarian Jolar Kaka performs a medical examination on calves at a farm re-started after the liberation of Qaraqosh, along with Khaer Hays Kathm, a Muslim of the Kaka’i minority, who lives and works at the farm, which is owned by a local Christian entrepreneur.

 Students at the Sport College in Qaraqosh.
 It was built by the Iraqi government in April 2007, destroyed by Daesh during the occupation of Qaraqosh and it is now partially renewed thanks to international aid.

 Workshop onwers in the car repair district in downtown Qaraqosh.

 A monumental cross marks the place of the burial of Saint Kyriakos, considered by the local population among the founders of the Christian community of Qaraqosh.
 It is indeed striking the similarity between the name Qaraqosh and Qyriaqos, the Arabic transliteration of the Greek name Kyriakos.